DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 3.md

 ## Observed Behavior

-The voltmeter shows 0 Volts for the resistance of the resistor instead of 1.5 Volts.
+The voltmeter shows 0 Volts for the resistor.

 ## Generate Causes
-Wiring issues,
+Wiring issues, the scale of the graph of the voltmeter.

 ## Testing